 - You need to reach out to more voters if you want to win this election.

 within reach: something that is possible to do or have.

 - It will be a challenge but I think running a marathon is within reach if you slowly add mileage during the year and don’t get injured.

 - I earned a $50,000 bonus last year and think $100,000 is within reach for next year.

 read something into something: to insert your own meaning into something instead of what was intended.

-- If he said he’s tired and doesn’t want to go out tonight, why do automatically read more into it?
+- If your boyfriend said he’s tired and doesn’t want to go out tonight, why do automatically read more into it?